fenjalien/metro/manual.typ

 = Creating

-The following functions can be used to define cutom units, prefixes, powers and qualifiers that can be used with the `unit` function.
+The following functions can be used to define custom units, prefixes, powers and qualifiers that can be used with the `unit` function.

 == Units
 ```typ